Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Introduction

 For the one-dimensional case, the $k$-Means problem is not NP-hard.
-In particular, there is an $O(kn^2)$ time and $O(kn)$ space dynamic programming solution for the 1D case, due to work by \cite{wang2011ckmeans}.
-The 1D $k$-Means problem is encountered surprisingly often in practice, some examples being in data analysis in social networks, bioinformatics and retail market \cite{arnaboldi2012analysis,jeske2013genome, pennacchioli2014retail}.
+In particular, there is an $O(kn^2)$ time and $O(kn)$ space dynamic programming solution for the 1D case, due to work by \cite{wang2011ckmeans} giving focus to this simpler special case of $k$-Means.
+The 1D $k$-Means problem is encountered surprisingly often in practice, some examples being in data analysis in social networks, bioinformatics and retail market \cite{arnaboldi2012analysis,jeske2013genome,pennacchioli2014retail}.
+Note that an optimal clustering in 1D simply covers the input points with non-overlapping intervals.

-It is only natural to try other reasonable distance measures for the data considered and define different clustering problems.
-There are many other choices than the sum of squares of the Euclidian distances that define $k$-Means.
+It is natural to try other reasonable distance measures for the data considered and define different clustering problems instead of using the sum of squares of the Euclidian distance that defines $k$-Means.
 For instance, one could use any $L_p$ norm instead.
 The special case of $p=1$ is known as $k$-Medians clustering and has also received considerable attention.
-The $k$-Medians problems is also NP-hard and the best polynomial time approximation algorithms has an approximation factor of 2.633 \cite{DBLP:conf/compgeom/AwasthiCKS15}.
+The $k$-Medians problems is also NP-hard in dimensions $2$ and up, and the best polynomial time approximation algorithm has an approximation factor of 2.633 \cite{DBLP:conf/compgeom/AwasthiCKS15}.

 In \cite{Banerjee:jmlr} the authors consider and define clustering with Bregman Divergences.
-Bregman Divergence generalize squared Euclidian distance and thus Bregman Clusterings include the $k$-Means problem, as well as a wide range of other clustering problems that can be defined from Bregman Divergences like e.g. clustering with Kullback–Leibler divergence as the cost.
+Bregman Divergence generalizes squared Euclidian distance and thus Bregman Clusterings include the $k$-Means problem, as well as a wide range of other clustering problems that can be defined from Bregman Divergences like e.g. clustering with Kullback-Leibler divergence as the cost.
 Interestingly, the heuristic local search algorithm for Bregman Clustering~\cite{Banerjee:jmlr} is basically the same approach as Lloyd's algorithm for $k$-Means.
 Clustering with Bregman Divergences is clearly NP-Hard as well since it includes $k$-Means clustering.
 We refer the reader to \cite{Banerjee:jmlr} for more about the general problem.
-For the 1D version of the problem, \cite{Nielsen2014OptimalIC} generalized the algorithm from \cite{wang2011ckmeans} to the $k$-Medians problems and Bregman Divergences achieving the same $O(k n^2)$ time and $O(kn)$ space bounds.
+For the 1D version of the problem, \cite{Nielsen2014OptimalIC} generalized the algorithm from \cite{wang2011ckmeans} to the $k$-Median problem and Bregman Divergences achieving the same $O(k n^2)$ time and $O(kn)$ space bounds.